The

 empire.
 Later, during the time represented by

-the leopard beast, the pagan religious symbols and
+the sea beast, the pagan religious symbols and

 rites were incorporated into the Christian Church